rieckpil/k8s-samples/README.md

 ## Processes within a node

-* **kubelet** receives requests to run the containers, manages any necassary resources and watches over them on the local node
+* **kubelet** receives requests to run the containers, manages any necassary resources and watches over them on the local node.
+It accepts pod specifications `PodSpecs` to configure the local node.
+It will also ensure the access or creation of storage, config maps or secrets if needed
 * **kube-proxy** creates and manages networkng rules to expose the container on the network

 ----